Life, Religion and Ethics (LRE)

 Intent: The Big Ideas in LRE at AHS

-- To consider big ethical and philosophical questions in life from religious and non-religious viewpoints to develop an understanding of the world in which we live, and to inspire curiosity about the world.
+- Considering big ethical and philosophical questions in life, from religious and non-religious viewpoints, to develop an understanding of the world in which we live, and to inspire curiosity about the world.

-- To develop and articulate (written and verbal) personal viewpoints and a respect of different views and to think critically about big issues.
+- The development of personal viewpoints, enabling pupils to articulate and respect different views, and to think critically about big issues.

 How the LRE curriculum contributes to the school’s curriculum intent

-- Vocabulary rich through exposure to subject specific vocabulary to describe the nature of God and key concepts in Christianity and Islam (sanctity of life, equality, prejudice & discrimination, freedom, predestination, stewardship, etc and applied in extended writing AHS Big Writes.
+- Vocabulary rich through exposure to subject specific vocabulary to describe the nature of God and key concepts in Christianity and Islam (for example: sanctity of life, equality, prejudice & discrimination, freedom, predestination, stewardship) and applied in extended writing.

 - Aspiration through challenging subject matter and difficult religious & ethical concepts.
-Challenge through critical and evaluative thinking and extended writing; critical thinking.
-Formative feedback to support the culture of improvement – always can improve our work, knowledge and learning.
+Challenge through critical and evaluative thinking and extended writing.
+Formative feedback to support the culture of improvement – we always can improve our work, knowledge, and learning.